SatelliteApplicationsCatapult/helm-charts/stable/ard-workflow/README.md

 ## ARD Chart Details

-By default, this chart will deploy the following:
+By default, this Chart will deploy the following:

 - 3 x Sentinel-2 ARD workers that retrieve jobs from a Redis master
 - 1 x Jupyter Notebook (optional) with port 80 exposed on an external LoadBalancer (default)